In this life (so far), I have had a variety of experiences. That knowledge has been both professional and personal. I write from that basis.

 The list seems to go on and on.
 The problem, of course, is that you don't have these things.
-And think about it a moment: just who do you know who has a steamer basket or double boiler?
+And think about it a moment: Who do you know who has a steamer basket or double boiler?

 I say innovate!

 Most of us have colanders.
-I have three, more or less designed for pasta, which are made of plastic and a two more that are designed for much finer foods.
+I have three, more or less designed for pasta, that are made of plastic and two more that are designed for much finer foods.
 In fact, I use a stainless steel mesh colander for rinsing leafy greens and berries.

-As you can see from the photo at right the colander is considerable larger around than the pan it's nested in.
-Despite this I can get three (3) Cups of food in there, place the lid for the saucepan over it all, and still get a halfway decent "seal" between the colander and pan.
+As you can see from the photo at right the colander is considerably larger around than the pan it's nested in.
+Despite this, I can get 3 cups of food in there, place the lid for the saucepan over it all, and still get a halfway decent "seal" between the colander and pan.

 Note: When steaming you do NOT want a tight seal.

 This is almost as easy as the "field expedient*" steamer above.
-It does not work with an eight (8) quart stockpot however.
+It does not work with an 8-quart stockpot, however.

-A small stainless steel bowl nested in a three (3) quart sauce pan serves beautifully as a double boiler.
+A small stainless steel bowl nested in a 3-quart saucepan serves beautifully as a double boiler.
 After all, the entire point is to use steam heat, rather than burner heat, to bring your food items to a particular temperature.
 Since double boiler inserts start at about twenty dollars and they are step-graduated to accommodate just about any sized pan why not just use a stainless bowl?
 You don't really want to have that insert parallel to the top of the pot anyway (I don't; I usually like to tip the bowl toward me) and if you do it's not a big deal to get it there.

-In the picture gallery at right I have a flat bottomed bowl in the saucepan.
+In the picture gallery above, I have a flat-bottomed bowl in the saucepan.
 I also have a round bottom bowl that works just as well.

 * When in the service any time we used something other than the "proper" equipment to get a job done, either because we forgot it or just didn't have it, we called it a field expedient solution to a problem.
 In earlier times this was called "Yankee Ingenuity."

-You have a complex recipe that calls for a considerable number of spices (let's say chili) and part of the instructions say to grind corriander and cumin seed and mix well with chili powder.
+You have a complex recipe that calls for a considerable number of spices (let's say chili) and part of the instructions says to grind coriander and cumin seed and mix well with chili powder.
 The problem?
 You don't have a mortar and pestle.

 Not many of us do (I do as you can see).
 But let us be blunt, how often are you going to use that?

-As you can see from the picture at right I have the mortar and pestle (the mortar is the "bowl" and pestle the "stick"), but to be honest using this device is a lot of work and cleaning it can be problematic.
+As you can see from the picture above, I have the mortar and pestle (the mortar is the "bowl" and the pestle is the "stick"), but to be honest, using this device is a lot of work, and cleaning it can be problematic.
 Worse a really good mortar has a very rough inner surface.
 It's almost impossible to get all the ground spices out and you certainly don't want that if your next recipe calls for a completely different set of spices.